tengstrand/lein-polylith/readme.md

      the sum of all libraries of its components and bases.

   4. Adds missing components to systems if possible/needed.
-     This can be performed only if each interface belongs to exact one component, otherwise an error message is displayed.
+     This can be performed only if each interface belongs to exactly one component, otherwise an error message is displayed.

-  lein polylith sync FLAG
+  lein polylith sync [FLAG]
-    FLAG = all  -> performs step 1-3.
+    FLAG = (omitted) -> syncs all (performs all steps). deps -> performs steps 1-4.
-           deps -> performs step 1-3.

   examples:
     lein polylith sync